subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/bizmodel.md

 #### Insight #5: Some people don't to subsidize their online communications costs by sale of their data and metadata

 Subnet aims to become a platform where users strongly control who has access to the data they create and publish.
 There is no option for service providers to obtain and sell users data.
 Subnet is designed to appeal to this market segment and to provide it an alternative for paying for digital services.
-In a world of 4 billions of people online, 'some' may apply to hundreds of millions of people worldwide.
+In a world of 4 billion people online, 'some' may apply to hundreds of millions of people worldwide.

 #### Insight #6: Privacy and user data ownership is the moat
-It will be extremely difficult for the current public digital service providers companies to switch to a privacy-first business model due to vast majority of their revenue derived from abusing users privacy and a corporate mandate to maximize shareholders value and not users value.
+It will be extremely difficult for the current public digital service providers companies to switch to a privacy-first business model due to the vast majority of their revenue derived from abusing users privacy and a corporate mandate to maximize shareholders value and not users value.
 Public companies are prisoners of their cash cows and corporate mandate.

 ---